Leave the Leaves

 Rather than raking or blowing them to the curb for the city to vacuum up, try different ideas to

-leave them on your property
+leave some on your property

 .